fagun18/Fagun-AI-Powered-Playwright-Test-Generator-with-MCP-Server/README.md

 Automated browser testing and UI verification using BrowserUse and Gemini LLM.
-This project allows testing of login flows, post-login UI interactions, and other functional and security test cases with screenshot capture for every page.
+This project allows testing of login flows, post-login UI interactions, and other functional and security test cases.

 Features: